⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 - Emphasizes pushti (nourishment through divine grace)

-- Worships Krishna as Shrinathji (a specific form worshipped at Nathdwara, Rajasthan)
+- Worships Krishna as Shrinathji at Nathdwara, Rajasthan

-- Famous for its elaborate seva (service) rituals, including changing the deity's clothes multiple times a day
+- Famous for its elaborate seva (service) rituals, including changing the deity's clothes several times a day

 Ramanandi Sampradaya

-- The largest Vaishnava monastic order in India
+- The largest Vaishnava monastic order in North India

 - Emphasizes Rama as the supreme deity